Useful Tips for How to Grow an Indoor Vegetable Garden

 Growing Food Hydroponically

 First off, it’s a successful way to grow an indoor vegetable garden practically anywhere.
-Increased oxygen to roots promotes growth, yield, and health; and by delivering feed in liquid form, nutrients are quickly absorbed with minimal energy.
-This can produce healthy strong plants which are less prone to pests and diseases.
-Hydroponic gardening can be expensive and have an environmental impact, though.
+Increased oxygen to roots promotes growth, yield, and health, and by delivering feed in liquid form, nutrients are quickly absorbed with minimal energy.
+This can produce healthy, strong plants that are less prone to pests and diseases.
+Hydroponic gardening can be expensive and has an environmental impact, though.
 There’s also a big debate on whether it can even be considered organic.

 Light Requirements for Indoor Vegetables

 Germinating seeds in summer is easy.
-Pop your pot near a bright window or conservatory and your new seedlings will receive all the natural light they need.
-However, if you are starting seeds indoors in the winter, you may need to boost your plant’s daily expose to light with grow lights.
-There just is not enough daylight available during winter to ensure the plants can sufficiently photosynthesize to grow strong and healthy.
+Pop your pot near a bright window or conservatory, and your new seedlings will receive all the natural light they need.
+However, if you are starting seeds indoors and/or in winter, you may need to boost your plants’ daily exposure to light with grow lights.
+There just isn’t enough daylight during winter to ensure the plants can photosynthesize enough to grow strong and healthy.

-Grow lights will provide your plants with their lighting requirements but at a cost both financially and potentially with energy use.
-I know that my electricity bill goes up a bit when I’m starting seeds and seedlings indoors so that’s something to consider.
-The type of light you use makes a big difference though and fluorescent (CFLs) will be less efficient than light-emitting diodes (LEDs).
-There’s a little more information that you may find useful on this over here.
+Grow lights will provide your plants with their lighting requirements, but at a cost both financially and potentially in energy use.
+I know that my electricity bill goes up a bit when I’m starting seeds and seedlings indoors, so that’s something to consider.
+The type of light you use makes a big difference, though, and fluorescent (CFLs) will be less efficient than light-emitting diodes (LEDs).

 Like plants growing outdoors, the crops in your indoor vegetable garden will need nutrients.
 They include nitrogen, phosphorus, and potassium (NPK) as well as trace minerals.
 Outdoors, much of this comes from compost mulch that you apply to the soil, but it can also come from the soil itself.
-Though potting mix has a good mix of these nutrients initially, it depletes quickly, and you will often need to feed indoor crops.
-Some of them may have an odor though, so make sure that the ones you use don’t offend your senses.
+Though potting mix initially contains a good balance of these nutrients, it depletes quickly, and you will often need to feed indoor crops.
+Some of them may have an odor, though, so make sure that the ones you use don’t offend your senses.

-Liquid fertilizers are preferable for indoor vegetable gardens and hydroponics.
-With the latter, there is less chance of pipes clogging up than with powdered or granular fertilizers.
+Liquid fertilizers are preferable for indoor vegetable gardens and hydroponics, though.
+With them, there is a lower risk of pipes clogging than with powdered or granular fertilizers.
 And rather than buying premade fertilizers, there is, of course, the option of making your own DIY organic fertilizers.

 Watering Indoor Vegetables

 Because tap water contains additives that plants don’t respond well to, it’s best that you always water them with rainwater or filtered water.
-Avoid watering the top of the potting mix too.
-Instead, water plant pots from the base.
-That way the roots can draw up water directly from a saucer or tray.
+It’s best to avoid watering the top of the potting mix and instead water plant pots from the base.
+That way, the roots can draw up water directly from a saucer or tray without getting the top of the potting mix wet.
+This stops erosion but reduces the chance of getting fungus gnats.

 If you water the top of the potting mix it can, in time, rot the stem or wash away the soil and expose fine roots on the surface.
 If you’ve ever seen houseplants with shriveled or wilted leaves it could be due to root exposure damage.
 Watering from the top also creates a crust, which can be difficult for young seedlings to grow through.
 It’s not a big deal for larger plants, but something to think about if you’re germinating trays of seeds.

 When it comes to watering, you also need to think about the moisture in the air.
 The humidity inside our homes is 40-60% less than what plants tend to thrive in and it can contribute to leaves wilting, yellowing, developing brown edges, and generally looking sick.
-One way to increase humidity around your plants is by misting them with a simple plant mister.
+One way to increase humidity around your plants is by misting them with a plant mister.
 Water evaporating from leaves creates a temporary change in humidity.
+You could also use a humidifier or set a bowl of water above an active radiator.

 Dealing with Fungus Gnats